Filipeak/the-finals-cashout/README.md

 ## Overview
 Inspired by the game [The Finals](https://www.reachthefinals.com) I made a cashout station in real life.

 I made a 3d print of [that](https://sketchfab.com/3d-models/the-finals-cashout-and-vault-3d-model-cca6dad59c8d4516ae1370d526cc0a7a) model and painted it by myself.
+I used [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) as a base platform, [DFPlayer](https://www.dfrobot.com/product-1121.html) to play sounds with any analog speaker and an ultrasonic sensor.
 I also created a simple program to mimic the 'stealing'.

 ## Preview
 ![](https://github.com/Filipeak/the-finals-cashout/blob/main/res/preview.jpg)